Universe: Composition

-The universe is composed almost completely of dark energy, dark matter, and ordinary matter.
-Other contents are electromagnetic radiation (estimated to constitute from 0.005% to close to 0.01% of the total mass–energy of the universe) and antimatter.
+The mass–energy density of the universe is 68% dark energy, 27% dark matter, and 5% ordinary matter.
+Other contents are neutrinos (less than 0.3%) and electromagnetic radiation (about 0.005%).

+The universe has 10 billion times more matter than antimatter.
+In the very early universe matter and antimatter annihilated each other leaving a high density of photons.
+In the Standard Model of particle physics, equal amounts antimatter and matter should have been created.
+The cause of this observed baryon asymmetry is not known.

+The distribution of matter throughout the universe is highly variable.
+The average density is about 1 proton per 200 litres.
+Vast volumes of the universe are voids of exceptionally low density.
+The interstellar medium far from stars but within a galaxy has density of a few protons per litre.

 The proportions of all types of matter and energy have changed over the history of the universe.
 The total amount of electromagnetic radiation generated within the universe has decreased by 1/2 in the past 2 billion years.
 Today, ordinary matter, which includes atoms, stars, galaxies, and life, accounts for only 4.9% of the contents of the universe.
 The present overall density of this type of matter is very low, roughly 4.5 × 10^{−31} grams per cubic centimeter, corresponding to a density of the order of only one proton for every four cubic meters of volume.
 The nature of both dark energy and dark matter is unknown.
 Dark matter, a mysterious form of matter that has not yet been identified, accounts for 26.8% of the cosmic contents.
 Dark energy, which is the energy of empty space and is causing the expansion of the universe to accelerate, accounts for the remaining 68.3% of the contents.

 The formation of clusters and large-scale filaments in the cold dark matter model with dark energy.
 The frames show the evolution of structures in a 43 million parsecs (or 140 million light-years) box from redshift of 30 to the present epoch (upper left z=30 to lower right z=0).